gabbloquet/gabbloquet/README.md

 - 👯 I’m looking to collaborate on anything that will allow me to develop my skills
 - 🤔 I’m looking for help with everything you can teach me that I don't know.
 - 💬 Ask me about @Decathlon, Sports, React, VueJS, JavaScript, Software craftsmanship, Java, Spring...
 (And everything on description)
-- 📫 How to reach me: gabin.bloquet@decathlon.com for any professional stuff and gabbloquet@hotmail.fr for the rest.
+- 📫 How to reach me: gabin.blqt@gmail.com.
 And of course networks : [LinkedIn](https://www.linkedin.com/in/gabin-bloquet-65071a145/) & [Twitter](https://twitter.com/BloquetGabin)